 I was checking out your “About” page and wanted to tell you that I love your page.
 It’s sincere and authentic and your story is very compelling.
 It definitely explains why you do what you do!

 I also wanted to tell you something personal that I didn’t want to post on Facebook.
-It makes me so happy to hear that you found your way out of your marriage with Earl.
-Hopefully, your daughter wasn’t too affected by the divorce.
-I also hope that she understands it was for the good of you both!
+I am sooooo glad that you found your way out of your marriage with Earl.
+I pray your daughter wasn’t too affected by the divorce and that she understands it was for the good of you both!
 Your story hits home for me not as a wife, but as a daughter.

 My mom has been married 3 times and I so wish she could’ve had your strength!

 Her first marriage to my father was physically abusive.
 She was young when she had me, only 17, so she was resilient.
-My mom packed our things and left him when I was 2.
+She packed our things and left him when I was 2.
 She met and married her 2nd husband when I was 2.
-He adopted me when I was 9.
-He did it mainly because he didn’t want my mom to think she had any say in whether he did it or not.
-She was only married to him until I was 13, as a matter of fact, he moved out on my 13th birthday!
+He adopted me when I was 9…mainly because he didn’t want my mom to think she had any say in whether he did it or not.
+She was only married to him until I was 13, as a matter of fact he moved out on my 13th birthday!

-My mom has been married to her third husband for over 30 years, but it’s not great either.
-He treated me and my sister wonderfully and still does.
+My mom and her third husband have been married over 30 years, but it’s not great either.
+He treated me and my sister wonderfully; and still does.
 However, he’s cheated on my mom countless times.
 My mom says she forgives him, but she’s never going to let him forget.
 She says she wants to make him pay for it for the rest of his life.
 So, not only is she bitter and unhappy, but she says she stays married to him for financial reasons.
 I should mention that she has ALWAYS made more than him, so I’m sure she still cares for him.
 It’s simply that their relationship is incredibly dysfunctional.

-Eventually, I had to finally give up on the dream my mom would end up happily ever after one day.
-I realize it’s not my fight to fight.
-The choices she makes are what keep her in the situation and as miserable as she is.
+I had to finally give up on the dream my mom would end up happily ever after one day.
+I realize it’s not my fight to fight and the choices she makes are what keep her in the situation and as miserable as she is.

 So, after saying all this, I just wanted to make sure you were aware of the incredibly intelligent, brave thing you did.
-You made it through the other side.
-Now, there is someone in your life who treats you how you deserve to be treated.
-Not to mention, he loves you the way you deserve to be loved.
+You made it through the other side, and now you have someone who treats you the way you deserve to be treated and loves you the way you deserve to be loved.
 You’re not less now, you’re equal, and that’s got to feel great!
 What an example you are for women going through an incredibly scary and emotional time in their lives.